pearlchen/getting-started-guides/assembly-arduino_expansion_board/details-install_module.md

   ![Placement of Intel® Edison module on Arduino expansion board](images/module_install-placement.png)

-3. Press down on the Intel® Edison module just below the words "What will you make?" until you feel a snap.
+3. Press down on the Intel® Edison module just below the words "What will you make?" _until you feel a **snap**_.

   ![Press down on Intel® Edison module](images/module_install-press_down.png)